lattice-8094/propp/README.md

   <em>A Python library for Narrative Analysis</em>
 </p>

 **Propp** is a modular NLP pipeline designed to extract rich character-centric information from narrative texts, especially litterature.
-It combines deep learning and rule-based techniques for:

 ## Quick Start